I feel like I have talked endlessly on this blog, on social media, in videos and with clients about the power of food prep.

 A better option right than coming home ravenous and over it to an empty fridge, lacking inspiration and let's be honest wanting virtually anything that doesn't require effort.

-So imagine then knowing that a healthy dinner is ready.
+So imagine then knowing that a healthy and satisfying dinner is ready.
 That you literally need to do little else than unwind and enjoy.
-Dinner doesn’t trouble you?
+Dinner doesn't trouble you?
 Then imagine waking up and having a healthy, delicious breakfast ready to go?
-Or experiencing weekday lunches that are prepared ahead of time and having a 3pm sweet treat to grab that’s still healthy!
+Or experiencing weekday lunches that are prepared ahead of time and having a satisfying 3pm sweet treat to grab!

 This is possible.
 It can be enjoyable.
 And I urge you to give it a go.

 Recently, I visited my GP and she asked me if it was hard eating as I do.
-My answer was no. Though I also shared with her that such ease didn’t come about in one week and at the same time it was quicker than you’d think.
+My answer was no. Though I also shared with her that such ease didn’t come about in one week.

 My food and nutrition philosophy is very much centred around how you want to feel.
-As I shared recently on social media, for me that means I want to feel three things – energized, satisfied and unstressed.
+As I shared recently on social media, for me that means I want to feel three things - energized, satisfied and unstressed.
 Which means prepping food that I love and that serves me well.
-So although sometimes my life does look like takeaway sandwiches, limp AF salads and Uber Eats delivery (yes I am human) and that’s inevitable for us all, food prep changes everything for the better.
+So although sometimes my life does look like takeaway sandwiches, limp AF salads and Uber Eats delivery (yes I am human) and that's inevitable for us all, food prep can future-proof your busy life.